jonfernq/Learning/Accounting/BalanceSheetEvaluation.md

 For apparel companies, a high inventory turnover ratio indicates efficient inventory management, as they typically need to regularly replenish their product offerings to meet changing fashion trends.

+(The apparel industry typically relies on maintaining an appropriate level of inventory to meet customer demand.
+In the balance sheet, assessing the inventory turnover ratio and the composition of inventory (e.g., raw materials, work-in-progress, finished goods) is important to gauge the efficiency of inventory management.)

 In contrast, healthcare companies may have a lower inventory turnover ratio due to longer product lifecycles or manufacturing processes.

-The apparel industry typically relies on maintaining an appropriate level of inventory to meet customer demand.
-In the balance sheet, assessing the inventory turnover ratio and the composition of inventory (e.g., raw materials, work-in-progress, finished goods) is important to gauge the efficiency of inventory management.

 ### 2. Accounts Receivable: